quantumlib/Cirq/docs/dev/triage.md

 When an issue is ready to be implemented, no extra label is required to signal the readiness, because that is the default.

-However, when there is a need for design, we add the label `needs agreed design`.
+However, when there is a need for design, we add the label `status/needs agreed design`.
 The design could be as lightweight as a discussion in the issue itself or a full-fledged [RFC proposal](rfc_process.md) which should be clear from the comments.

 ### Assigning work